 Council's geographical systems continue to be developed, integrated, managed and maintained in order to maximise the efficiency of decision making and planning.
-Council's target of responding to customer requests within 48 hours was met.

 Best practice in procurement and investment management has been adopted and implemented and write offs minimised over the term.